Expertise

 Monoclonal Antibody Cellular receptor Drug binds cellular receptor and competitively inhibits receptor-ligand interaction Cell-based assay or non-cell-based assay

-Soluble receptor Ligand Soluble receptor binds ligand and blocks receptor-ligand interaction Non-cell based Competitive LBA assay recommended; cell-based assay possible with a suitable cell line
+Soluble receptor Ligand Soluble receptor binds ligand and blocks receptor-ligand interaction Non-cell-based Competitive LBA assay recommended; cell based NAb assay possible with a suitable cell line

-Targeted intra-cellular delivery of a potent cytotoxin mediated by antibody ADC Cellular receptor ADC binds the cellular receptor and mediates the internalization of payload Cell-based assay
+Targeted intra-cellular delivery of a potent cytotoxin mediated by antibody ADC Cellular receptor ADC binds the cellular receptor and mediates the internalization of payload Cell based neutralizing antibody assay

 Target cell lysis through antibody effector function Monoclonal antibody Target cell receptor, FcγR or complement Antibody binds to target cell receptor through variable region and FcγR or complement through Fc domain Cell-based effector assay recommended, cell-based binding assay or non-cell based CLB assay acceptable with justification